Ryan Jackson (first baseman/outfielder)

 Ryan Dewitte Jackson (born November 15, 1971) is an American professional baseball coach and a former Major League Baseball first baseman and outfielder who played for the Florida Marlins, Seattle Mariners, and Detroit Tigers between 1998 and 2002.
+He also played for the Lotte Giants of the Korea Baseball Organization in 2004 and 2005.

+Jackson became a minor league coach following his playing career.
+He is currently the mental performance coordinator for the Pittsburgh Pirates.

 Playing career

-Born in Orlando, Florida, Jackson graduated from Cardinal Mooney High School in Sarasota, Florida and attended Duke University.
+Born in Orlando, Florida, Jackson graduated from Cardinal Mooney High School in Sarasota, Florida, and attended Duke University.
 In 1991, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-Through 2009, he was Duke's all-time season leader in home runs (22), and was second to Nate Freiman in career homers at Duke (42).
+He holds Duke's all-time single-season home run record with 22 in 1994, and his 42 home runs are one fewer than Nate Freiman career record at Duke, as of 2025.